thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 <br>
 Let&#39;s look at an example where we use custom MQTT topic filters to publish time-series data using "MQTT Basic" device credentials:

-- Specify custom MQTT topic filters in the Device Profile.
+- Specify custom MQTT topic filters in the device profile.
 For example:
   - Telemetry topic filter: `/telemetry`
   - Attributes topic filter: `/attributes`
 - Configure MQTT basic credentials for your device: